CDIP Sponsor FAQs

 What do students do during a job shadow?

-It depends upon the Sponsor and the field of work.
-Interns may:
+It depends upon the sponsor and the field of work.
+CDIP participants may:

 - Take a tour